 Please consider making a donation to the Rice Alumni Pride Student Award, which provides school funding to outstanding current students who have made a significant contribution to the LGBT community by visiting giving.rice.edu and indicating that your gift should go to “E21770 RGLAA Endowed Award” in the special instructions field of the giving form.

 Members of RAP governance typically hold two-year terms.
 There is an annual business meeting in the last quarter of each calendar year to discuss leadership transitions.
 Prior to that meeting, we issue a call inviting those who are interested in open positions to learn more about joining the board.
 We also fill empty positions on a rolling basis.
 We welcome anyone interested in joining the leadership team to contact us throughout the year.

-Awards Chair: Corey Devine '03 and Charles Spain '81
+Awards Representatives: Corey Devine '03 and Charles Spain '81

 Pride Parade Representative: Tamara Siler '86 and Rebecca Loftis '15